 If the application is not approved, the applicant will be informed and may be offered an opportunity to be an "Observer" (see III.c below).
 An applicant can retract its application at any time during this process and may apply again at any point six-months after an unsuccessful application.

-All application-related information shall be treated with confidence.
+All application-related information that is not otherwise public shall be held in confidence by the Support Unit and the Membership.

 b) Membership Responsibilities

 The responsibilities that FOC Members commit to are the following: